 Access these Materials

-The West Campus Library Collection includes the majority of the System’s U.S. documents in print, and they are shelved in Superintendent of Documents (SuDocs) class order.
+The West Campus Library Collection includes the majority of the System’s U.S. documents in print.
+The West Campus Library is currently closed to visitors.